 Extended warrantless seizure of defendant's car was integral part of the but-for causal chain of events leading to recovery of gun and ammunition from defendant's car and itself caused violation of defendant's Fourth Amendment possessory interests, and thus, exclusionary rule applied.

-- 4. Arrests
+4. Arrests с.
+Length of detention

 Rodriguez v.
 United States, 575 U.S. 348 (2015).

 See, supra, Chapter 22.II.C.2.